 This banana smoothie is quick and easy to make.
 All you have to do is add the ingredients to your blender and blend until smooth.

-However, there are a few tips for how to make a smoothie that I’ve learned through experience (I’ve made a LOT of smoothies).
+However, I have a few smoothie-making tips that I’ve learned through experience (I’ve made a LOT of smoothies!).
 These tips can help you to make the best smoothie, every time.

 • Use at least one frozen ingredient in your smoothie.
 Frozen fruit or veggies, such as cauliflower, help to thicken and chill your smoothie.